-- 2. Supports clients while coming to decisions about their health, then supports their decisions. - 3.
-Understands the overall organization of health care at the: (look at organizational charts)
+3. Understands the overall organization of health care at the: (look at organizational charts)

-Unit level.
+Unit level

-Agency level.
+Agency level

-- 4. Collaborates with clients to perform a holistic assessment of needs. - 5.
-Collaborates with clients to identify their health problems and issues. - 6.
-Collaborates with clients to develop a plan of care by: - a.
-Identifying expected outcomes. - b.
-Questioning and offering suggestions regarding approaches to care. - c.
-Reducing complex health problems into systematically manageable components. - d.
-Developing a range of possible alternatives and approaches to care. - e.
-Establishing priorities of nursing care - f.
-Seeking information from relevant nursing research, experts and literature. - 7.
-Negotiates with clients to determine when consultation is required with other health team members or other health related sectors.
+- 4. Collaborates with clients to perform a holistic assessment of needs - 5.
+Collaborates with clients to identify their health problems and issues - 6.
+Collaborates with clients to develop a plan of care by:

+identifying expected outcomes questioning and offering suggestions regarding approaches to care reducing complex health problems into systematically manageable components developing a range of possible alternatives and approaches to care establishing priorities of nursing care seeking information from relevant nursing research, experts and literature.

-- 8. Makes formal referrals to other health team members and other health related sectors for clients who require consultation. - 9.
-Includes the family in clients care delivery (with client's consent). - 10.
-Forms partnerships with clients to achieve mutually agreed-upon health outcomes. - 11.
-Coordinates health team members to ensure continuity of health services for clients. - 12.
-Participates in quality assurance and improvement activities to enhance client care and nursing practice. - 13.
-Collaborates as a member of the interdisciplinary health team. - 14.
-Develops partnerships with nursing and health team members based on respect for the unique competencies of each team member.
-15. Uses established communication protocols within agencies and across agencies.
+- 7. Negotiates with clients to determine when consultation is required with other health team members or other health related sectors - 8.
+Makes formal referrals to other health team members and other health related sectors for clients who require consultation - 9.
+Includes the family in clients care delivery (with client's consent) - 10.
+Forms partnerships with clients to achieve mutually agreed-upon health outcomes - 11.
+Coordinates health team members to ensure continuity of health services for clients - 12.
+Participates in quality assurance and improvement activities to enhance client care and nursing practice

+13. Collaborates as a member of the interdisciplinary health team 14.
+Develops partnerships with nursing and health team members based on respect for the unique competencies of each team member 15.
+Uses established communication protocols within agencies and across agencies. ·